Last Updated on

 As far as explanations for a refusal go, it’s fine to say things like, “What you’re asking me to provide is outside my area of expertise”.
 That sort of explanation is short, sweet, relevant and logical.
 But don’t feel you have to justify or excuse your decisions.

 If a client challenges an absolute statement like the one above, simply repeat it (and keep doing so until they’ve got the point).

-- When You Terminate or Complete a Client, Suggest What to Do Next
+When You Terminate or Complete, Suggest What to Do Next

 A huge part of the anger or hurt that can come from a client who has been terminated is the feeling they’ve been ‘dumped’.
 A bit like ending a relationship with a boyfriend or girlfriend, there’s going to be some hurt.
 If you offer next steps they can take, what you’ve actually done is turn it from a dumping to a completion—much easier on a client’s pride (and in some cases, emotions).
 Do it right, and they’ll leave you with a better experience than what you’ve had.
 You’ll even get a testimonial.